About National Coal Supply Corporation

 The NCSC – Future Prospects

-As of 2016, coal was a key energy source for electricity production in Israel.
-35.9% of the electricity consumption in Israel was provided by power stations operated by steam coal.
+As of 2018, coal was a key energy source for electricity production in Israel.
+Approximately 30% of the electricity consumption in Israel was provided by power stations operated by steam coal.

 Following discoveries of several gas sources facing the Israeli shores over recent years, the Israeli government decided to promote the use of natural gas in Israel, with most of it designated for energy production.

-Utilization of alternative sources of energy is not expected to affect coal purchase, due to low availability of these sources and high subsidies required for their development.
+Utilization of alternative sources such as renewable energy is not expected to affect coal purchase, due to low availability of these sources and high subsidies required for their development.